mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services-beta.md

 ## 2 Installation {#installation}

-Download [Studio Pro]( https://marketplace.mendix.com/link/studiopro/) and add the Consumed REST service document to your app.
+Download [Studio Pro]( https://marketplace.mendix.com/link/studiopro/) and add the Consumed REST Service document to your app.
 To do this,

-1. Right-click the module you want to add the Consumed REST service document to.
+1. Right-click the module you want to add the Consumed REST Service document to.
 2. Select **Add other** > **Consumed REST service**.
 3. Name the service and click **OK**.